jsando/mpu/README.md

 MyVar:  dw 5            // Emits bytes 0x05 0x00
 ```

-## Import
+## include

-Use the 'import' directive to append another assembly source file to the end of the current one, if it hasn't already been included.
-It is like 'include' except it always appends the given path after processing the current source file.
+Use the 'include' directive to append another assembly source file to the end of the current one, if it hasn't already been included.
+It always appends the given path after processing the current source file.

+Paths are resolved relative to the current file.

 Example:

 ```
-    import "strconv.s"
+    include "strconv.s"
-    import "random.s"
+    include "random.s"
 ```

 ## Assembly Grammar